Location: Alajuela Province, Costa Rica.

 Language: Spanish.
 Many of the people working in the tourism industry also speak great English.

 Climate: Tropical climate, very warm during summer and wet and dry season.
 You can often expect some patches of rain even during the dry season.

 Getting Around: Depending on where you're staying it can often be quite difficult to get around, as natural attractions are spaced out and far away from each other.
 We visited as much of La Fortuna as we could in one day on a private day tour, so our transportation was pretty much taken care of during our time in La Fortuna.
 If you're planning to try and get around yourself I would probably recommend hiring a car as the easiest option, as public transport is extremely limited.

-Currency is Costa Rican Colon ₡.
-USD is also widely accepted.
-For our time in Costa Rica we got out all our cash when we landed at the airport.
-It was more than enough to get us through our time in La Fortuna so we didn’t have to go on an ATM search.
+The Money Sitch: For our time in Costa Rica we get out all our cash when we landed at the airport.
+It was more than enough to get us through our time in La Fortuna so we didn't have to go on an ATM search.
 Most attractions, stores and restaurants do accept credit and debit cards, but I would always carry some emergency cash just in case.

-During the days in La Fortuna we were mostly deep in the jungle, swimming in waterfalls and hiking amongst the monkeys, so we didn’t try and connect to wifi.
-Our hotel had excellent high-speed wifi for us to catch up with the online world in the evenings.
+Internet Access: During the days in La Fortuna we were mostly deep in the jungle, swimming in waterfalls and hiking amongst the monkeys, so we didn't try and connect to wifi.
+Out hotel had excellent high-speed wifi for us to catch up with the online world in the evenings.
 A couple of the restaurants we ate in also offered wifi.